The Library is open. See frequently asked questions.

 How can your library borrow a bulk loan from the State Library

 Public libraries can borrow a bulk loan of books from the State Library free of charge.
-There are two ways your library can access the service:

 What can your library borrow